Main Menu

 Syncing disks.

-4) Format the created partition as xfs using below command.
+STEP 5.
+Format the created partition

-sudo mkfs.xfs -f /dev/sdb1
+sudo mkfs.xfs -f /dev/sdb

-meta-data=/dev/sdb1 isize=512 agcount=4, agsize=7864256 blks
+meta-data=/dev/sdb isize=512 agcount=4, agsize=13107200 blks

 = sectsz=512 attr=2, projid32bit=1